vishnu-vivek-developer/shahidshah/content/bios/index.md

 description: One-liners Shahid Shah is an award-winning Government 2.0, Health IT, Medical Device Integration software expert with over [insert_php] echo $yearexp = date(&#8220;Y&#8221;) &#8211; 1990; [/insert_php] years of technology strategy, software engineering, entrepreneurship, speaking, and writing experience.
 Shahid Shah is an award-winning Digital Government, Cybersecurity, and Health IT expert with over [insert_php] echo $yearexp = date(&#8220;Y&#8221;) &hellip;
 ampforwp-amp-on-off:
   - default
+meta_description: "Shahid N. Shah is an internationally recognized and influential health IT expert with wide list of publications, interviews and speaking engagement in Health sector"
+focus_keywords: "Health IT expert"

 ---
 ## One-liners